About

 We hope you will take time to peruse our news, where you will find detailed this most remarkable panoply of artists and their creative output, along with a plethora of free events and initiatives open to anyone looking to learn more about one of the most exciting locales for art-making in the world.
 For prospective students, our Admissions & Financial Aid Office is eager to help guide you through the extraordinary possibilities our school offers.

-It is a joy and privilege for me, as Interim Dean, to lead this remarkable group of artists.
+It is a joy and privilege for me, as Dean, to lead this remarkable group of artists.
 At the School of the Arts, we believe that in pushing the bounds of creative expression, we contribute to our societies, helping to shape a better world.
 There can be no society that does not benefit from the arts.
 At the School of the Arts, we know that the work we do reflects our world.
 We hope, too, to reflect that world back onto itself, to learn afresh about its meanings and its past, and to help shape our collective future.

 Sincerely,